dexdotblue/dexblue-api-python/README.md

 def callback(packet):
     # If you passed an account of delegate to the constructor, you will authenticated automatically
     # All private commands should be sent after we are successfully authenticated
-    # If no expiry is passed, a default expiry of to month will be applied
+    # If no expiry is passed, a default expiry of one month will be applied

     # This function supports either very abstracted input
     db.placeOrder({